 “And there it is.
 Makes complete sense too,” My‑re mocked.

-“No more whistling,” Vomarian Fae scolded and left her at the ship’s bow.
+“No more whistling,” Vomarian scolded, leaving her at the ship’s bow.

-An hour passed as an uncomfortable silence traveled across the ship.
-My-re avoided the crew members who ignored her at best, or shot angry glances at worse.
-The only one who didn’t seem cross at her was the mere dragon Koma who laid near the forward mast.
-She stewed at the bow of the ship looking out to the Storm Crag’s barren terrain.
-“Stupid superstitious crew.
-Whistling into the wind is a bad omen on a ship,” she mumbled and mocked Vomarian’s voice to herself.
+An hour passed.
+An uncomfortable silence traveled across the ship.
+My‑re avoided the crew members who ignored her at best or shot angry glances at worst.
+The only one who didn’t seem cross at her was the mere dragon Koma who lay near the forward mast.
+She stewed at the ship's bow, looking out to the Storm Crag’s barren terrain.
+“Stupid, superstitious crew.
+Whistling into the wind is a bad omen on a ship,” she mumbled, mocking Vomarian’s voice to herself.
 “What if I whistled with the wind?
-Is that okay?”
+Is that fine?”

-The breeze blew into My-re’s face.
+The breeze blew into My‑re’s face.
 She glanced around.
-There were no Shagornan elves near.
+No Shagornan Elves were nearby.
 She quietly whistled a note and waited.
 Nothing.
 She continued with a few more notes quietly to herself.

 A lightning strike and thunderclap reverberated in the distance.

 “Secure the ship!”
-Vomarian Fae ordered.
-A moment later he came up to My-re, “Were you doing any more whistling?”
+Vomarian ordered.
+A moment later, he asked My‑re, “Were you doing any more whistling?”

 “Nope.”

-“Where are the two dragon large shield Kildo crafted?”
+“Where are the two large dragon shields Kildo Hammerhand crafted?”
 Vomarian asked.

 “Below deck,” My‑re answered.